mdibl/pipeline-prep/package_documentation.md

 before running a given data pipeline - second create an automation to run the pre-indexing step.

 The goals :
-  1) Create the process the Pre-Indexes the reference genome/transcripome for each alignment tool
+  1) For each alignment tool, create a stable process that Pre-Indexes the reference genome/transcripome
   2) Automate the Pre-indexing step
   ```
     a) Create a trigger to index the reference when a New Data version is detected